falcosecurity/falco/integrations/k8s-using-daemonset/README.md

 The two options are provided to deploy a Daemon Set:
 - `k8s-with-rbac` - This directory provides a definition to deploy a Daemon Set on Kubernetes with RBAC enabled.
-- `k8s-without-rbac` - This directory provides a definition to deploy a Daemon Set on Kubernetes without RBAC enabled.
+- `k8s-without-rbac` - This directory provides a definition to deploy a Daemon Set on Kubernetes without RBAC enabled. **This method is deprecated in favor of RBAC-based installs, and won't be updated going forward.**

 Also provided:
 - `falco-event-generator-deployment.yaml` - A Kubernetes Deployment to generate sample events.
 This is useful for testing, but note it will generate a large number of events.